sdg-quality-privacy-bias/sdg-quality-privacy-bias.github.io/cfp.md

 Despite the substantial benefits from using synthetic data, the process of synthetic data generation is still an ongoing technical challenge.
 Although the two scenarios of limited data and privacy concerns share similar technical challenges such as quality and fairness, they are often studied separately.
 We invite researchers to submit papers that discuss challenges and advances in synthetic data generation, including but not limited to the following topics.

--How can we evaluate the quality of synthetically generated datasets?
+* How can we evaluate the quality of synthetically generated datasets?
--How can we handle mixed-type datasets such as tabular data with both categorical and continuous variables?
+* How can we handle mixed-type datasets such as tabular data with both categorical and continuous variables?
--How can we generate synthetic samples to augment rare samples or limited labeled data?
+* How can we generate synthetic samples to augment rare samples or limited labeled data?
--How can we address privacy violations, measure privacy leakage, and provide probable privacy guarantees?
+* How can we address privacy violations, measure privacy leakage, and provide probable privacy guarantees?
--How can we retain semantic meaning of original samples in the synthetic data?
+* How can we retain semantic meaning of original samples in the synthetic data?
--What are the right datasets/applications/benchmarks to propel this research area forward?
+* What are the right datasets/applications/benchmarks to propel this research area forward?
--How can we measure and mitigate biases, and thereby ensure fairness in data synthesis?
+* How can we measure and mitigate biases, and thereby ensure fairness in data synthesis?

 ### Important Dates